-Regulation 2, the Social Security Pensions (Home Responsibilities) Regulations 1994 (SI 1994/704) (“the 1994 regulations”)
+Regulation 2(3)(a) and (b), the Social Security Pensions (Home Responsibilities) Regulations 1994 (SI 1994/704) (the 1994 regulations)

-Under regulation 2(3) (a) and (b) of the 1994 regulations, a person qualified for HRP if they were regularly engaged for at least 35 hours a week in caring for someone in respect of whom certain prescribed benefits were payable for at least 48 weeks in the relevant tax year The principal benefits prescribed by the regulations are as follows:
+A full-time carer qualifies for Home Responsibilities Protection (HRP) for any tax year(s) from 6 April 1978 to 5 April 2010 in which they were regularly engaged, for at least 35 hours a week, in caring for someone in respect of whom certain prescribed benefits were payable.
+Those benefits must have been payable to that person for at least 48 weeks in the relevant tax year.
+The benefits prescribed by the regulations are as follows:

-The HRP awarded to full time carers could count towards their Additional (State Second) Pension. (see regulation 6 of SI 2001/1323 and section 44A(2)(c)(ii) of the SSCBA 1992.)
+The HRP awarded to these full-time carers could count towards their Additional (State Second) Pension.
+(Section 44A(2)(c)(ii) of the SSCBA 1992 refers.)

 A person who fulfilled the requirements for Carer’s Allowance may be entitled to National Insurance credits each week and if so would not require HRP.